SAFE Banking Act Update

-Currently, 33 states have some form of legal marijuana for a variety of uses.
-This has created challenges for businesses in those states and has resulted in increased pressure for depository and financial institutions to provide financial services to both state-sanctioned businesses and ancillary services providers that may provide services to state-sanctioned businesses.
-The ancillary service providers offer a variety of services to state-sanctioned businesses, such as legal services, plumbing services, fertilizers and other agricultural supplies, real estate, and leasing, among many others.
+Currently, 33 states have some form of legal marijuana for various uses.
+This has created challenges for businesses in those states and has increased pressure for depository and financial institutions to provide financial services to state-sanctioned businesses and ancillary services providers that may provide services to state-sanctioned businesses.
+The ancillary service providers offer various services to state-sanctioned businesses, such as legal services, plumbing services, fertilizers and other agricultural supplies, real estate, and leasing, among many others.
 As a result, Senators Jeff Merkley (D-Oregon) and Cory Gardner (R-Colorado) introduced S. 1200 on April 11, 2019.
-While marijuana would still be illegal at the federal level, this proposed legislation seeks to provide legal certainty for banks who wish to serve not only marijuana companies, but also the ancillary service providers, meaning that banks can accept cash from legally-operating state cannabis companies and related service providers without the fear of adverse actions being taken against them by federal financial regulators.
+While marijuana would still be illegal at the federal level, this proposed legislation seeks to provide legal certainty for banks who wish to serve not only marijuana companies but also the ancillary service providers, meaning that banks can accept cash from legally-operating state cannabis companies and related service providers without the fear of adverse actions being taken against them by federal financial regulators.

-There is, however, reason for optimism as in the next session, the SAFE Banking Act will be back, and with even better chances to pass!
+There is, however, reason for optimism: in the next session, the SAFE Banking Act will be back, with even better chances to pass!
 Sources have indicated they expect the bill will be reintroduced in both the House and Senate in the next 1-2 months, and this time look forward with fingers crossed to a more favorable outcome.

-Cannabis banking legislation: Prospects for passing legislation that would make it easier for marijuana businesses to access banking rise significantly with Democrats in control of the Senate.
+Prospects for passing legislation making it easier for marijuana businesses to access banking rise significantly with Democrats controlling the Senate.
 The SAFE Banking Act enjoys broad bipartisan support: It passed the House with support from nearly half of the chamber’s Republicans on board, and five GOP senators co-sponsored the bill in the last Congress.
 But McConnell’s reluctance to bring any marijuana bills to the floor for a vote hamstrung its ability to advance.

 Sen. Sherrod Brown (D-Ohio) is expected to become the next chair of the Senate Banking, Housing and Urban Affairs Committee.
-Brown didn’t cosponsor cannabis banking bill in the last Congress, but he said in several interviews during the 116th Congress that the banking bill was something Democrats wanted to work on with Republicans.
+Brown didn’t cosponsor cannabis banking bill in the last Congress.
+Still, he said in several interviews during the 116th Congress that the banking bill was something Democrats wanted to work on with Republicans.

 Democrats’ control of Congress and the White House has brought financial institutions and cannabis businesses closer than ever to legislation enabling them to work together.
 But how exactly lawmakers enact pot banking reform has also become more complicated.